crazyrascal/Advanced-Calculator/README.md

 ### Download

-You can download the calculator by going to the release tab on this repository and clicking the latest release you will then see **Source code (zip)** please click it, after doing so you must have Java 8 installed on your computer then run it in Eclipse or Intellij
+You can download the calculator by going to the release tab on this repository and clicking the latest release you will then see **Source code (zip)** please click it, after doing so you must have Java 8 installed on your computer then open and run it in your IDE

 ### Discord

-You can join are discord using this invite https://discord.gg/Y59DddqZZR please join the server if you have any issues or suggestions that you would like to make do not make random issues when you could just use the discord
+You can join my discord using this invite https://discord.gg/Y59DddqZZR please join the server if you have any issues or suggestions that you would like to make do not make random issues when you could just use the discord

 ### API Support

-We are currently working on a API for this calculator when more advanced features come to the calculator below are a few examples
+I am currently working on a API for this calculator when more advanced features come to the calculator below are a few examples

 ```java
 MarkedGraph graph = CalculatorAPI.createGraph(type);